henryreith/google-apps-script-copy-folder-and-files/README.md

-# Google Drive Folder/File Copy Script
+# Google Drive Folder/File Copy Google Apps Script
 ## How to Copy Entire Google Drive Folders with a Google Apps Script API

 This guide explains how to use the `CopyFolderStructure.gs` script to create a powerful API endpoint that can be called from automation platforms like Make.com, n8n, or any other service capable of making HTTP requests.